diok22/Oystercard-Challenge/README.md

 This is a short script created to help manage a system of oyster cards.

 ###How to run:
-First, run `bundle install` in terminal to ensure gem compatability.
+First, run `gem install bundle` `bundle install` in terminal to ensure gem compatability.
 Second, require the files in './lib', and then instance as necessary.